Nanjiren01/AIChatWeb/README.md

 #### 2.1.
 Customizable website title, welcome message, and announcements

-You can customize the website title and subtitle.
+①You can customize the website title and subtitle.
-You can define a welcome message with support for rich text formatting.
+②You can define a welcome message with support for rich text formatting.
 You can also add images (e.g., QR codes) to attract visitors.
-You can edit announcements with rich text formatting as well.
+③You can edit announcements with rich text formatting as well.
 You can choose whether to display them on the splash screen.

 ![Customizable website title, welcome message, and announcements](./docs/images/intro1.png)